pearu/f2py/doc/source/developers_guide.rst

 symbol table is given the name "fparser2:main_program", chosen so as to prevent any clashes with other Fortran names.

-Those classes taken to define scoping regions are stored as a list within the `SymbolTables` instance.
-This list is populated after the class hierarchy has been constructed for the parser (since this depends on which Fortran standard has been chosen).
+Those classes which define scoping regions must subclass the `ScopingRegionMixin` class:

+.. autoclass:: fparser.two.utils.ScopingRegionMixin

 Class Generation
 ++++++++++++++++